Aleksanterinkatu: History

 Aleksanterinkatu is Helsinki's historical main street, whose eastern part was named Suurkatu (Swedish: Storgatan, meaning "grand street") and Kuninkaankatu (Swedish: Kungsgatan, meaning "king's street") under Swedish rule) and got its current name Aleksanterinkatu in 1833 after Alexander I of Russia.
 At the same time the street was extended across the reclaimed Kluuvinlahti bay to the west to reach its current extent.
 The former shorelines of Kluuvinlahti have been marked with brass plaques across the street in the artwork Kluuvinlahden fossiilit by Tuula Närhinen.

 The street used to have intense traffic.
-Because of this, the first traffic lights in Helsinki were installed in the corner between Aleksanterinaktu and Mikonkatu shortly before the 1952 Summer Olympics in Helsinki, on 5 October 1951.
+Because of this, the first traffic lights in Helsinki were installed in the corner between Aleksanterinkatu and Mikonkatu shortly before the 1952 Summer Olympics in Helsinki, on 5 October 1951.
 In the 1980s the western part of Aleksanterinkatu was changed to a public transport street, which is only allowed for trams, taxis and maintenance vehicles.
 At this point the sidewalks were considerably widened.
 As Mikonkatu was later changed to a pedestrian street, these first traffic lights in Helsinki were removed.